Matsunosuke: 2007

 Matsunosuke ran 19 times in 2007, all in the summer flat season.
-However the season didn't start so well for him and he didn't place in any of his first 8 starts, although he did qualify for, and run in, a group 2 race at Ascot in June.
-He also went down to his lowest official handicap mark in the summer of 2007 but this did allow him to turn the corner and get his first win of the season in a 5 furlong class 4 handicap at Sandown Park on 15 August, where he was ridden by Jimmy Fortune who had ridden him the week before also.
-Jimmy Fortune would ride him one more time that season gaining a 2nd place in a class 5 handicap 2 races later.
-This was definitely a turning point however, and came just before he became acquainted with jockey Kerrin McEvoy who rode him in 4 of his final 5 races of the year, gaining 2 wins, a 3rd place and a 4th place.
+However, the season didn't start so well for him and he didn't place in any of his first 8 starts, although he did qualify for, and run in, a group 2 race at Ascot in June.
+He also went down to his lowest official handicap mark in the summer of 2007, but this did allow him to turn the corner and get his first win of the season in a 5 furlong class 4 handicap at Sandown Park on 15 August, where he was ridden by Jimmy Fortune who had ridden him the week before also.
+Jimmy Fortune would ride him one more time that season, gaining a 2nd place in a class 5 handicap 2 races later.
+This was definitely a turning point, however, and came just before he became acquainted with jockey Kerrin McEvoy who rode him in 4 of his final 5 races of the year, gaining 2 wins, a 3rd place and a 4th place.
 He ended the year rated 96, having touched a career high rating of 97.
 He also got one of his wins carrying a handicap weight of 9-10, a career high for him that stood all the way until the beginning of 2009.

 2008

-Matsunosuke started 2008 with a very good 2nd in a class 1 listed race at Lingfield on 15 March although things didn't go to smoothly afterwards.
+Matsunosuke started 2008 with a very good 2nd in a class 1 listed race at Lingfield on 15 March.
 Despite coming a very respectable 4th in his next outing at Newmarket in the Group 3 Stan James Palace House Stakes on 4 May, he didn't place for his next 10 races over the following 2 months.
 The main reason for this is because he had achieved an official handicap rating so high, touching 100 at one point, that it was difficult to find suitable handicap races for him and he had to run several group races which he found very difficult.

 His next placing was a 3rd at Great Leighs, an all-weather circuit, on 13 September.
 He was ridden for the first time by French jockey Louis-Philippe Beuzelin and it was followed up by another 3rd place at the same track 2 weeks later.
-He did run twice more on turf at Bath and Newmarket but those all-weather track performances had helped bring about a change in tactics and he started his attack on the 2008-09 all-weather flat season.
+He did run twice more on turf at Bath and Newmarket, but those all-weather track performances had helped bring about a change in tactics and he started his attack on the 2008-09 all-weather flat season.

 This would be the first time Matsunosuke had run during the winter months and despite finishing October with a 7th place at Great Leighs, he followed it with a 4th, two 3rd's and two 2nd's on all-weather tracks before getting his first win of the all-weather season at Great Leighs in a 6 furlong, class 3 handicap on 21 December 2008.
 He finished the calendar year with a 3rd place but his assault on the all-weather season was only just getting started.